 Victoria Derby Day

 Victoria Derby Day is held on the first day of the Melbourne Cup Carnival.
 It always occurs on the Saturday before the Melbourne Cup in late October or early November.
 Victoria Derby Day has a total of nine Group races run at the meet.
-These include the group 1 Mackinnon Stakes, Group 1 Coolmore Stud Stakes, Group 1 Myer Classic, Group 2 wakeful Stakes, Group 2 Salinger Stakes, Group 3 Carbine Club Stakes, Group 3 The Lexus Stakes and Group 3 Chatham Stakes.
-The entire Victoria Derby Day is worth a total of $4.6 million in prize money.
+These include the group 1 Longines Mile, Group 1 Coolmore Stud Stakes, Group 1 Myer Classic, Group 2 Wakeful Stakes, Group 2 Salinger Stakes, Group 3 Carbine Club Stakes, Group 3 The Lexus Stakes and Group 3 Chatham Stakes.
+The entire Victoria Derby Day is worth a total of $4.8 million in prize money.

 Many runners who are competing in the Melbourne Cup three days later take part in one of the events on Victoria Derby Day in order to loosen up for the big race.
 Also, The Lexus Stakes is one of the many races that offers a guaranteed start in the Melbourne Cup to the winner.
 Victoria Derby Day is represented by the Corn Flower.